tahriribraq/AOP-CSC-NPP/README.md

 - `metric`: the metric name used in the raster file name, formatted as *plotID_metric_res.tif*.
 - `res`: the grid resolution of the raster, also found in the raster file name (*plotID_metric_res.tif*).

  Metric values are returned in a Pandas DataFrame, which can be saved as a csv file.
 The notebook also includes the `replace_nans` function for handling NaN values     in the rasters, occurring where no hits were recorded.
 For the metrics *Entropy Variability* and *Percent Hits Above Mean Height Variability*, NaNs are replaced with  0.
-For all other metrics, NaNs are filled with the average of neighboring non-NaN cells, or, if all neighboring cells are empty, the gap is set to the nearest non-NaN pixel value.
+For all other metrics, NaNs are filled with the average of neighboring non-NaN cells, or, if all neighboring cells are empty, the gap is set to the nearest non-    NaN pixel value.

 2) `CanRug_3D.ipynb`:
 This notebook contains code for computing the three *Canopy Rugosity* variants.
 The `get_Std_arr` function takes an RData file containing a grid of voxel hits and outputs a grid of *StdBin* values (Atkins et al., 2018) as a NumPy array.
 NaN values are set to 0.
 The resulting metric values are returned in a Pandas DataFrame, which can then saved as a csv file.